cdcepi/WNV-forecast-project-2023/Forecast-Submission.md

 All forecasts should be [submitted directly](#Making-a-submission) to the [data-forecasts](./data-forecasts/) folder in this repository.
 Forecast data should be added to the repository through a pull request so that automatic data validation checks are run.

 These instructions provide detail about the [data format](#Data-formatting) as well as [validation](#Forecast-validation) that you can do prior to this pull request.
 In addition, we describe the
-[metadata](./data_forecasts/metadata.md) that each model should provide.
+[metadata](./data-forecasts/metadata.md) that each model should provide.

-See the [Data-Surveillance](./Data-Surveillance.md) page for details on the reported WNV neuroinvasive case data.
+See the [Human Data Surveillance](./Human-Data.md) page for details on the reported WNV neuroinvasive case data.

 *Table of Contents*